 Through careful monitoring of process variation and capability, suppliers realized they could dramatically reduce their scrap and rework costs, as well as customer complaints.
 But to do this effectively, they’d need to collect and analyze their metrics in real-time.
 Also, by analyzing trends in key conditions and the application of reaction plans and corrective action plans, they could see “hot spots” in their business and bring appropriate resources to bear.

 But they wouldn’t be able to achieve this with simple forms and manual processes.
-These challenges and opportunities are driving increased adoption of digital transformation across the automotive sector.
+For more effective automotive quality control, manufacturers are increasing adoption of digital transformation.
 Under the Industry 4.0 framework, physical manufacturing processes are being increasingly integrated with advanced information technologies and services—from data collection and real-time monitoring to advanced analytics capabilities.

 This union of the physical and digital realms is being leveraged to achieve levels of manufacturing optimization that are becoming a critical operational imperative in an increasingly dynamic and competitive industry sector.
 Enact®